Mm2PL/ReplaySorcery/README.md

 # ReplaySorcery
+## Patch description

+This patch ONLY works with PulseAudio and `auto` device.
+It will add another audio track with your default microphone.

 ## An open-source, instant-replay solution for Linux.
 Back when I used to use windows I used AMD ReLive alot.
 It, and the nVidia version ShadowPlay Instant Replay, will constantly record the screen without using too much computer resources and at the press of a keycombo will save the last 30 seconds.